 Choosing your chickens’ fencing is not to be taken lightly.
-It should last for a long time, and protect your chickens from wandering and the many predators in the outside world that is your yard.
+It should last for a long time and protect your chickens from wandering, and the many predators in your yard are the outside world.

 When you select your chicken fencing, there are a few things you should take into consideration to make sure your new fence is serving its purpose.

 Ask yourself the following questions:

 - Will the fencing keep my chickens in?